Introduction: Aristotle’s Definition of Happiness

 Thus Aristotle gives us his definition of happiness:

 …the function of man is to live a certain kind of life, and this activity implies a rational principle, and the function of a good man is the good and noble performance of these, and if any action is well performed it is performed in accord with the appropriate excellence: if this is the case, then happiness turns out to be an activity of the soul in accordance with virtue.
-(Nichomachean Ethics,1098a13)
+(Nicomachean Ethics, 1098a13)

 The Pursuit of Happiness as the Exercise of Virtue

 He is happy who lives in accordance with complete virtue and is sufficiently equipped with external goods, not for some chance period but throughout a complete life.
-(Nichomachean Ethics,1101a10)
+(Nicomachean Ethics, 1101a10)

-Another example which is becoming more and more of a problem in our society today is the taking of drugs.
+Another example is the taking of drugs, which is becoming more and more of a problem in our society today.
 For a fairly small price, one can immediately take one’s mind off of one’s troubles and experience deep euphoria by popping an oxycontin pill or snorting some cocaine.
 Yet, inevitably, this short-term pleasure will lead to longer term pain.
-A few hours later you may feel miserable and so need to take the drug again, which leads to a never ending spiral of need and relief.
+A few hours later you may feel miserable and so need to take the drug again, which leads to a never-ending spiral of need and relief.
 Addiction inevitably drains your funds and provides a burden to your friends and family.
-All of those virtues—generosity, temperance, friendship, courage, etc, that make up the good life appear to be conspicuously absent in a life of drug use.
+All of those virtues — generosity, temperance, friendship, courage, etc. — that make up the good life appear to be conspicuously absent in a life of drug use.